hangrybear666/10-devops-bootcamp__kubernetes/README.md

 <details closed>
 <summary><b>4.
 Deployment of a custom NodeJS-application image published and pulled from AWS ECR, with mongodb and mongo-express pods & services running</b></summary>

-a.
-Create an Elastic Container Registry (ECR) on AWS for your k8s images to live, then retrieve the push commands in aws console and run the docker login command locally to properly setup `/home/$USER/.docker/config.json`.
+#### a.
+Create an Elastic Container Registry (ECR) on AWS for your k8s images to live

+Then retrieve the push commands in aws console and run the docker login command locally to properly setup `/home/$USER/.docker/config.json`.
 Replace the remote url with your own and then copy the config file to your `config/` folder.
 It is added to .gitignore, so don't rename it.
 ```bash
 # setup docker registry credentials
 aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin 010928217051.dkr.ecr.eu-central-1.amazonaws.com
 cp /home/$USER/.docker/config.json config/
 ```

-b.
+#### b.
 Build and Push your NodeJS application image to AWS ECR remote repository.
 Replace the repo url with your own.
 Current Directory should be the git repo root dir.
 ```bash
 docker build -t node-app:1.5 node-app/.
 docker tag node-app:1.5 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:node-app-1.5
 docker push 010928217051.dkr.ecr.eu-central-1.amazonaws.com/k8s-imgs:node-app-1.5
 ```

-c.
+#### c.
 Create secret in k8s cluster with registry credentials

 Alternative 1 (allowing multiple registries to be added, since they are comma delimited in config file)
 ```bash